Jagapd/GovTechnology/README.md

 About Framework :

 The framework exhibits
-1. Modularity  - All the test steps , page objects are modularised which makes maintenance easy.
+1. Modularity  - All the test steps , page objects are modularized which makes maintenance easy.
 2. Data Driven Test - use fixtures/Data.json for providing test data
 3. Reusability - Function blocks of any page be re used
 4. Recording Test Video - Can be found in Video/test/